 5. Account Owner's Indemnity.
-The Account Owner recognizes that the establishment of any Account will be based upon the statements, agreements, representations, warranties and covenants set forth in this Participation Agreement, and the Account Owner agrees to indemnify and to hold harmless the State of New Jersey, HESAA, the Trust, the Program Manager, the Program Recordkeeper, and any representatives or contractors of any such party from and against any and all loss, damage, liability or expense, including costs of reasonable attorney's fees, to which they may be put or which they may incur by reason of, or in connection with, any misstatement or misrepresentation made by an Account Owner, any Third-Party Contributor or any Beneficiary including without limitation any misstatement or misrepresentations or warranties contained herein, any failure of any such person to fulfill any covenants or agreements set forth herein or any action taken by such person other than in accordance with the terms of this Participation Agreement.
+The Account Owner recognizes that the establishment of any Account will be based upon the statements, agreements, representations, warranties and covenants set forth in this Participation Agreement, and the Account Owner agrees to indemnify and to hold harmless the State of New Jersey, HESAA, the Trust, the Program Manager, the Program Recordkeeper, and any representatives or contractors of any such party from and against any and all loss, damage, liability or expense, including costs of reasonable attorney's fees, to which they may be put or which they may incur by reason of, or in connection with, any misstatement or misrepresentation made by an Account Owner, any Third-Party Contributor or any Beneficiary including without limitation any misstatement or misrepresentation on any form, any breach by any such person of the acknowledgments, representations or warranties contained herein, any failure of any such person to fulfill any covenants or agreements set forth herein or any action taken by such person other than in accordance with the terms of this Participation Agreement.
 All statements, representations, warranties or covenants of any such person, and this paragraph, shall survive the termination of this Participation Agreement.